hexdump/dotfiles/macOS-config/README.md

 Other things I've configured here as different from the default:

-- `Sidebar icon size` set to `Medium`: I like big icons, especially on my Retina screen.
+- `Accent color` is set to yellow, my favorite color.
 - `Automatically hide and show the menu bar` is checked: I think my mac looks cleaner this way.
 - `Show scroll bars` set to `When scrolling`: having the scrollbar while you're not scrolling seems redundant to me, and looks ugly on my `Terminal` windows.
 - `Click in the scroll bar to` set to `Jump to the spot that's clicked`: I personally think this makes more sense than the alternative.